 With certain bankruptcy cases, primarily Chapter 11 and Chapter 13, the borrower may file a proposed plan to pay its creditors over a period of time.
 It is important to review these plans to ensure that our client’s interests are protected.
 Activist Legal and local counsel can review the plan and provide recommendations as to any proposed plans that might impact our client’s lien.

-In the event that the borrower proposes a plan that fails to include the creditor or compensate the creditor adequately, Activist Legal will work with local counsel with a local Bankruptcy attorney to file an objection to the plan and secure a favorable amended plan or a denial of the plan.
+In the event that the borrower proposes a plan that fails to include the creditor or compensate the creditor adequately, Activist Legal will work with local counsel and a local Bankruptcy attorney to file an objection to the plan and secure a favorable amended plan or a denial of the plan.

 In some cases borrowers will file a motion to cramdown a creditor’s lien when the collateral securing the creditor’s lien has lost value.
 If granted, the cramdown will decrease the value of the creditor’s lien to the market value suggested by borrower’s motion.
 With junior liens, borrowers may file motions to strip the lien entirely by demonstrating that the current market value of the property does not exceed the debt on a senior lien.
 Cramdowns and strip offs can significantly reduce the value of a creditor’s lien or in some cases completely wipe out a lien.
 Activist Legal can work with local counsel to fight such motions.